Inom-Turdikulov/notes/output/md/computer science.md

 I think knowing computer science help to write effective [code](./code.md) (goal of good [[programmer (software developer)], which I want to be]).

-My plan to learn CS is here: [how do I study computer science](./how%20do%20I%20study%20computer%20science.md).
+I described how I learn computer science here: [[how do I study computer science]].